oneapi-src/oneDPL/rfcs/experimental/zip_view/README.md

 ## Implementation details
 - `oneapi::dpl::ranges::zip_view` is designed as C++ class, which represents a range adaptor (see C++ Range Library).
 This class encapsulate a tuple-like type to keep a combination of two or more ranges.
-- The implementation provides all neccessary operators to satisfy 'random accessible view' requirement.
+- The implementation provides all necessary operators to satisfy 'random accessible view' requirement.
 - To provide a device copyability requirement `oneapi::dpl::__internal::tuple` is proposed as tuple-like type underhood.
 - To provide a value-swappable requirement `oneapi::dpl::__internal::tuple` is proposed as a dereferenced value for `oneapi::dpl::ranges::zip_view::iterator`, due to the standard `std::tuple` C++20 is not swappable type.